arturictus/redis_lock/README.md

 # RedisLock
+**use cases:**

-Do not allow anyone to perfor de same operation while this is running.
+- Do not allow anyone to perform de same operation while this is running.
-Do not perform this operation unless the previous was executed in more than 5 minutes ago.
+- Do not perform this operation unless the previous was executed in more than 5 minutes ago.

 ## Installation